Frenglish/frendly-crawlers/README.md

 # frendly-crawlers
-List of friendly AI crawlers for your robot.txt file
+List of friendly AI crawlers for your robot.txt file so you can keep the nefarious crawlers at bay.

 # How to use